ar-rohman/ssh-with-paramiko/README.md

-# ssh-with-paramiko
+# SSH wiith paramiko
-ssh using paramiko
+Excute command on linux server and print the result